-You will already appreciate that The Foundation and SET are committed to supporting and promoting 'research for the sector, by the sector'.
-Much of our effort is focussed on providing practitioners with the time, space and resources to undertake their own research to improve an aspect of practice, and to ground this in theory and to existing research.
+The Education and Training Foundation (ETF) and SET are committed to supporting and promoting 'research for the sector, by the sector'.
+Much of our effort is focused on providing practitioners with the time, space and resources to undertake their own research to improve an aspect of practice, and to ground this in theory and to existing research.

-From 2017-18, members can access SET's online research library, powered by EBSCO.
+From 2017-18, members can access SET's expansive online research library.
 The journal collection comprises a wide range of national and international education research allowing you to deepen your teaching and training expertise.

-Visit our Professional Standards section to find out more about our brand new interactive tool, designed to offer you bite-sized summaries and access to in-depth research articles.
+Visit our Professional Standards section to find out more about our interactive tool, designed to offer you bite-sized summaries and access to in-depth research articles.

 Access to research